spinnaker/spinnaker/docs/commands.md

  * `--enabled`: To enable or disable the plugin.
  * `--extensions`: A comma separated list of extensions to enable
  * `--no-validate`: (*Default*: `false`) Skip validation.
- * `--ui-resource-location`: The location of the plugin's ui resource.
  * `--version`: The plugin version to use